thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 > If you don't specify a default selected tab, then no tab will be selected when the page loads.

 Next we have to declare the contents for each tab.
-This is done by adding &lt;div&gt;'s with the content you would like in each tab, after the &lt;ul&gt;.
-The ordering of these &lt;div&gt;'s is important, as the tabstrip will render them as content for tabs in the same order that the tabs appear.
+This is done by adding `<div>`'s with the content you would like in each tab, after the `<ul>`.
+The ordering of these `<div>`'s is important, as the tabstrip will render them as content for tabs in the same order that the tabs appear.

 Now that we've declared the markup for our tabstrip we can turn it into one.